‘Baby Reindeer’ review: Netflix's new drama is a disturbing watch based on a true story, and you need to stream it now

 Truthfully, “Baby Reindeer” is an important series to watch.
 It shows how the legal system isn’t serious enough about this type of harassment, and that Martha was suffering from a mental illness that she wasn’t getting help for.

-Should you stream ‘Baby Reindeer' on Netflix?
+You need to stream ‘Baby Reindeer' on Netflix

 I could go on about how much of a masterpiece “Baby Reindeer” is, from the extremely remarkable acting to the harrowing stalking that Gunning’s character carries out throughout the show.
 But it’s important to focus on the message here: how mental illness and the policy of stalking should be taken more seriously.